-Wenmackers and Romeijn (2016) formalize suggestions going back to Shimony (1970) into a proposal for an open-minded Bayesianism, that can incorporate newly proposed hypotheses.
-We demonstrate that Wenmackers and Romeijn's proposals do not preserve the Bayesian guarantee of almost-sure merger with the true hypothes, and take steps towards a variant that does retain this guarantee.
+Formalizing suggestions going back to Shimony (1970), Wenmackers and Romeijn (2016) work out an extension of Bayesian confirmation theory that can deal with newly proposed hypotheses.
+We demonstrate that their "open-minded Bayesianism" does not preserve the classic guarantee of almost-sure merger with the true hypothesis, and advance a forward-looking open-minded Bayesian that does.

 Journal publications, to appear

 The meta-inductive justification of induction: The pool of strategies. [philsci] Accepted for publication in Philosophy of Science, Proceedings of the 2018 Biennial Meeting of the PSA.

 In this follow-up paper I pose a challenge to Schurz's proposed meta-inductive justification of induction.
 I argue that Schurz's argument requires a dynamic notion of optimality that can deal with an expanding pool of prediction strategies.

 The meta-inductive justification of induction. [doi] [philsci] Accepted for publication in Episteme.

 I investigate Schurz's proposed meta-inductive justification of induction, a refinement of Reichenbach's pragmatic justification that is grounded in results from machine learning.
 My conclusion is that the argument, suitably explicated, goes a long way; but there are qualifications.
 One is that the argument can at most justify sticking with object-induction for now; another I work out in a follow-up paper.

 Putnam's diagonal argument and the impossibility of a universal learning machine. [doi] [philsci] Erkenntnis 84(3): 633-656.